XD-Picture Card: History

 The cards were developed by Olympus and Fujifilm, and introduced into the market in July 2002.
 Toshiba Corporation and Samsung Electronics manufactured the cards for Olympus and Fujifilm. xD cards were sold under other brands, including Kodak, SanDisk, PNY, and Lexar, but were not branded with the respective companies' logos, except for Kodak.
-Previously, xD competed primarily with Secure Digital (SD) cards, CompactFlash (CF), and Sony's Memory Stick.
+The name of the card was "inspired by" the phrase "eXtreme digital". xD cards competed primarily with Secure Digital (SD) cards, CompactFlash (CF), and Sony's Memory Stick.
+On its launch, some people anticipated that xD cards would become the new standard memory card format.
 Because of its higher cost and limited usage in products other than digital cameras, xD lost ground to SD, which is broadly used by cellular phones, personal computers, digital audio players and many other digital cameras.